himanshusahu99/c_programs/README.md

 # c_programs
 Don't confuse in the program name.
-Ignore the intger at first position
+Ignore the integer at first position.
+If the file name is  "8 string", then ignore 8.